 Invest in a good quality plant based wholefood supplement.
 One thing I found, when my enthusiasm for what seemed like a lifetime of making Tex’s food was waning, was that veggies and all of the other nutritional supplements I would add to his meals were the first thing to go.
 Cooking up batches of bones broth, blending leafy greens + herbs, and steaming root vegetables to ensure he ate a rainbow of plant matter on the reg added a layer of complexity that exhausted me just thinking about it.
 I took to primarily slinging him random bits of fruit and veggies left over from my own meals – which is fine, providing you have a firm grasp on what is safe, how much of the key vitamins and minerals they need, and how much you are giving them – but it’s not IDEAL.
 Having a carefully crafted nutritional supplement on hand can make life a whole lot easier and give you a little peace of mind that your dogs are getting all those micro doses of nutrients they require.
 My pick is Green Tails Wholefood Purée but there are plenty of options to choose from.

 If you have the time and the inclination to hand craft all of your pets’ meals, I salute you.
 If you’re looking for a way to cut some corners and spend more time at the dog park, I hope this has been of some value.
-Yell out if you want to work out a strategy for getting your doggo optimum nutrition without too much overwhelm and within the constraints of your lifestyle.
+My six week guide to feeding your dog a fresh diet is perfect for providing your doggo with optimum nutrition without too much overwhelm and within the constraints of your lifestyle.

 Happy + healthy dogs 4eva.